Postsecondary Success Starts with Better Skills

 - Planning & Organization: Students have a lot more assignments and deadlines to keep track of.
 Ensuring they have good organization skills to plan around priorities will be extremely helpful.

 - Non-Cognitive or “Soft” skills: Verbal communication, resiliency, curiosity, and more.
 These transferable skills encourage better learning and self-esteem as a student.

-- Time Management: Post-secondary life is busy so good time management skills can ensure each day runs smoothly.
+- Time Management: Postsecondary life is busy, e.g., online colleges for military, so good time management skills can ensure each day runs smoothly.

-- Social skills: For teens choosing to go to a school in a differenct city, it’s most likely their first time living away from their family and friends.
-Having strong social skills will help build relationships during class and in everyday life.
+- Social skills: For teens choosing to go to a school in a different city, it’s most likely their first time living away from their family and friends.
+So having strong social skills will help build relationships during class and in everyday life.

 - Teamwork: University and College involve a lot of collaboration with other students.
-Because of this, knowing how to work as a team will go a long way in eliminating groupwork frustrations.
+Therefore, knowing how to work as a team will go a long way in eliminating groupwork frustrations.